MeenakshiPathiyil/Domain-Whois-Data-Analysis/README.md

    `pip install -r requirements.txt`

 ## Usage
-1. Prepare a text or CSV file with a list of domain names, with each domain on a new line or in a seperate row.
+1. Prepare a CSV file called domain.csv with a list of domain names, with each domain in a seperate row.
-2. Run the program by executing the following command.
+2. This file must be there in the same folder as the python program.

-   `python3 <DNS-Analyzer-Vx.0.py> -f <path/to/domain_file.txt>`
+3. Run the program by executing the following command.

-3. The program will retrieve the 'whois' data for each domain and create a dataframe.
+   `python3 <DNS-Analyzer-Vx.0.py>`

-4. You can apply filters to the dataframe to extract useful information relevant to information security.
-Examples of filters include domain age, registrar, expiry date, etc.
+4. The program will retrieve the 'whois' data for each domain and create a dataframe.
-5. Export the filtered data or the complete dataframe as needed.
+5. You can export the complete dataframe and apply filters to it to extract useful information and further analysis.
+Examples of filters include domain registrar, creation date, etc.

 ## Contribution
 Contributions to this project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.